Rateeba1/Sml5202-Rateeba/page4.md

 <h1>Grammar</h1>
 <p>This page will provide you an introduction to the basics of German grammar.
-The main focus will be on German Articles, Nouns , Verbs andd Sentence Structure.
+The main focus will be on German Articles, Nouns, Verbs andd Sentence Structure.
 Use the Flashcards to learn the words, and make sure to look at the sentence structures section.</p>

 <html>
 <style>